-What Is Air-Layering?
+What Is Air Layering?

-Air-layering is an ancient Chinese method of getting roots to develop on stems above ground in order to increase rare or unusual plants like:
+Air layering trees is an ancient Chinese method of getting roots to develop on shoots or stems above the soil in order to increase rare or unusual plants like:

 The practice of air-layering has been simplified and the chances of success greatly increased by the development of plastic film.

 The late Colonel William R. Grove of Laurel, Florida first used plastic film for air-layering.
 DeWitt Eaton of Sarasota.
 Florida improved on the method and holds the patent on the use of plastic film for air-layering.

-At other times failure has been due to the use of excessively thick stems, to improper slitting or girdling of the stem or to the use of overwet sphagnum.
+At other times failure has been due to the use of excessively thick stems, improper slitting or girdling of the stem or the use of overwet sphagnum moss.

-How To Proceed With Airlayering
+Plant Propagation: How To Proceed With Air layering

-After selecting the plant for air-layering, the first step is to wound the stem at the point where you want roots to form.
-This is done with a sharp knife in either of two ways: by making a longitudinal cut upward for an inch or so into the center of the branch, or by removing a complete circle of bark about a half-inch wide from the stem.
+This asexual propagation method of wounding is done with a sharp knife in either of two ways: by making a longitudinal upward cutting for an inch or so into the center of the branch, or by removing a complete ring of bark, the cambium layer, and the xylem about a half-inch wide from the stem.

-Wrap with a handful of moistened sphagnum moss the whole area, including an inch or so of the stem on both sides of the cuttings.
+After removing the cambium, xylem, and ring of bark, wrap with a handful of moistened sphagnum moss the whole area, including an inch or so of the stem on both sides of the cuttings.

-Finally, wrap a sheet of plastic film or aluminum foils carefully over the sphagnum ball with the upper and lower ends twisted around the stem and securely tied.
+Finally, cover with a sheet of plastic wrap film or aluminum foil carefully over the sphagnum moss ball with the upper and lower ends twisted around the stem and securely tied.

-How Air-Layers Work
+How Air Layers Work

 The wound made on the stem interrupts the downward movement of elaborated plant foods and hormones.
 This sets up a stimulus which initiates the formation of callus tissue and the development of roots at the upper zone of injury.